EechauteAntje/gan_researchproject/Developing/README.md

+# How to train the models
-## Trainen van het musegan model
+## Train a musegan model

-De dataset die wordt gebruikt is de weimar jazz database.
-Download de midifiles via deze link: [download](https://jazzomat.hfm-weimar.de/download/downloads/RELEASE2.0_mid_unquant.zip) plaats de midi files in een map met de naam 'data'
+The dataset that is used is the weimar jazz database.
+Download the midifiles from this link: [download](https://jazzomat.hfm-weimar.de/download/downloads/RELEASE2.0_mid_unquant.zip) place the midi files in a folder called 'data'.

 ### Anaconda

-- Maak een nieuw environment in anaconda.
+- Create a new environment in anaconda.

     ``` cmd
     conda create -n gan python=3.6